Ashgabat: Monuments and statues

 Ashgabat features many sculptures honoring Turkmen, Turkic, and other Islamic poets and heroes.
 Four statues, of Lenin, Alexander Pushkin, Taras Shevchenko, and Magtymguly, date to the Soviet period, as do a statue and a bust of Turkmen composer Nury Halmammedov.
 Since then, however, much new sculpture has appeared.
 In Ylham (Inspiration) Park are found numerous busts and statues.
 Additional statues can be seen in the VDNH Park.
 A monumental statue of the current president was dedicated in May 2015 near Ashgabat Stadium.
 One also finds statues of Mustafa Kemal Atatürk and Alp Arslan.
 In addition to the statue of former President Niyazov atop the Neutrality Monument, a gilded statue of him stands before the Ministry of Internal Affairs, and a gilded seated statue of him graces the entry to the Turkmen Agricultural University.

 Since independence in 1991, several monuments to features of Turkmenistan's governance have been erected: to neutrality, to the constitution, to the renaissance of Turkmenistan, to independence, as well as a special monument to former President Saparmurat Niyazov's magnum opus, Ruhnama.

 The memorial complex in Bekrewe includes a statue of a bull with the Earth balanced on its horns, symbolizing the 1948 earthquake, and a statue of two traditionally dressed Turkmen warriors guarding a widow grieving the death of her husband in World War II.
 The exterior wall of the museum features bas reliefs depicting events in Turkmenistan's history.

 In advance of the V Asian Indoor and Martial Arts Games held in September 2017, roughly one billion dollars was spent on widening and upgrading Ashgabat's major thoroughfares.
 Several traffic circles were created, in which were placed mainly abstract monuments.
 As of 2020 the most recent addition to these are the Bicycle Monument (Welosiped binasy), which President Berdimuhamedov dedicated on June 3, 2020, and the Turkmen Alabay monument, dedicated on November 10, 2020.

+In May 2024, a monument dedicated to the 300th anniversary of the birth of Turkmen poet and philosopher Magtymguly Pyragy was unveiled in Ashgabat, near Walk of Health at the foot of the Kopetdag mountain range.
+The 60-meter sculpture of the poet stands on a 20-meter pedestal, to which a majestic staircase with massive granite bowls leads.

+In October 2024, a statue of Kazakh poet Abai Qunanbaiuly was unveiled in Lachyn Park in Ashgabat.